DA and some elder lenses on Pentax K-1

 K-1 + FA 28-105 3,2/4,5

 Another FA zoom from the early 90s.
 Praised for its colour rendition.
 Sharpness is average to good, while a hunting AF (on some samples) made the total score rather moderate on Pentax Forum.
-However, we are talking K-1 here, and AF is superb!
+However, we are talking K-1 here, and AF is fast and accurate,

 K-1 + K 24/2,8: